fnordware/AdobeOgg/ext/README.md

 ext
 ===

-This directory holds git submodules that point to libraries needed by the WebM and WebP plug-ins.
+This directory holds git submodules that point to libraries needed by the Ogg plug-ins.

 You will need to manually add the following to this directory because the owners don't have a git repository I can embed: